New course title: Planting and managing a woodland

 Why plant a new woodland?

-- Diverse woodlands provide habitats for wildlife.
-They can create islands for wildlife enabling passage between existing fragmented woodlands
+- Provide habitats for wildlife – Diverse woodlands create islands for wildlife enabling passage between existing fragmented woodlands

 Why manage a woodland?

 - Thinning out trees allows the remaining trees the space to grow on to maturity.
-(Woodland that have been planted and then left to get on with it usually become over crowded, leading to dead and poor form trees.)
+(Woodland that have been planted and not thined will usually become over crowded, leading to dead and poor form trees.)

 - Obtain yields of useful timber and firewood